Governorships of Bill Clinton: Education reform

 In the years after the reforms were made, there were efforts by local school districts to lessen the strictness of state standards, making arguments that they were too expensive to achieve.
 However, Clinton refused to compromise on this, believing these standards were needed to improve the state's education and decrease its poverty.

 In 1987 and 1989, Clinton was unsuccessful in his efforts to pass tax increases that would providing further funding for education.
 In 1989 and 1991, Clinton passed legislation for additional educational programs, which included making Arkansas the second U.S. state program to enable school choice, the merging of several small school districts for efficiency, the provision $1,000 annual collegiate scholarships for poor and middle-income pupils, increased teacher salaries, and an overhaul to vocational education programs.
 Additionally, in 1990, the state passed a corporate income tax increase to fund vocational education programs.
-However, some state legislators objected to Clinton later taking credit for this that increase.
+However, some state legislators objected to Clinton later taking credit for that increase.

 Clinton gave his personal backing to national early child education programs like Head Start.
 Clinton and his wife introduced a program in the state known as the Home Instruction Program for Pre-School Youth (HIPPY).
 Modeled after an Israeli program, it trained low-income parents on reading and on how to educate their kids on basic skills.
 By 1991, the program was serving 4,500 low-income families.
 In the later years of his governorship, Clinton gave $15 million annually in funding for early childhood education.

 Even with reforms and significant improvements to education, the state still ranked 49th among U.S. states in school spending and teacher salaries towards the end of Clinton's governorship.